-5) Ask Yourself How Something Impacts Your Future Self
+5) Develop a Habit of Asking Yourself How Something Impacts Your Future Self

 For everything you do, it may be worthwhile to consider whether it has a long-term benefit.
 If it doesn’t positively affect both your current and future selves, is it really worth doing?

 This doesn’t mean that you are foregoing pleasure.
 You are just having a longer-term view and choosing things that make you happy both now as well as into the future.
 If you want to know how to plan for your future you need to start thinking about how all big and small choices you make now will impact your life when you are retired.

 Popularized by the book, “The Secret,” vision boards have become a trendy way to help you imagine your future.
 A vision board is a collage of images and words of things that inspire and motivate you.
 Ideally, the things you put on the board make you feel something.
 You can clip images from magazines and have a vision board on your refrigerator or use Pinterest to create a digital vision board.

 Some may feel that this idea is a little too “new-agey” but science really does back up the idea that visualization works.
 Psychology Today reports that brain studies reveal that thoughts produce the same mental instructions as actions.
 So the brain is getting trained for actual performance during visualization.
 Furthermore, visualization can enhance motivation, increase confidence, and improve self-efficacy.

 Research has shown that books and movies can create empathy and engagement in a variety of ways.
 So, when you engage with media about people who are older than you, you can gain perspective on their lives and translate those experiences into your own life.